Awareness at Lyndon

 2017-18: The Year of Awareness at Lyndon

-At Lyndon, we pride ourselves on an ethic of care, and the establishment of life-long relationships.
-In order to further bolster this ideal, the Lyndon community will build on our previous year’s exploration of social justice and compassion by coming together to understand how courage informs compassion and how it strengthens our commitment to social justice.
-During the year, academic departments, student groups, and campus events and activities will focus on topics related to courage.
+At Lyndon, we pride ourselves on an ethic of care and the establishment of life-long relationships.
+To further bolster this ideal, the Lyndon community will build on our previous years’ exploration of social justice, compassion, and courage by coming together to understand how awareness informs and strengthens our commitment to social justice.
+During the year, academic departments, student groups, and campus events and activities will focus on topics related to awareness.
 This year, posters, kiosks, conversations, book discussions, and classroom discussions will help educate and demonstrate these ideas to create a stronger sense of community here at Lyndon.

 Fairness, Awareness, Inclusion, & Relationships in Our Community

 - Year of Social Justice Video: Jamie Robertson